yousefelassal/quote-cron/README.md

 > The doctor of the future will give no medicine, but will interest her or his patients in the care of the human frame, in a proper diet, and in the cause and prevention of disease.

 > Real magic in relationships means an absence of judgement of others.

+> Silence is a source of great strength.